nulllogicone/ThreadStarvation/README.md

 Simple story:

+## Threading

-- One project is a little Hello world web application with 4 methods
+A little Hello world backend/web/app/server/ with 4 endpoints

-  - Good old full synchronous execution, works but not very efficient
+- Good old full synchronous execution down the line, works but not very efficient **sync-over-sync**
-  - Modern app with legacy services: async-over-sync, not best but works
+- Modern app with legacy services: Not best but works at least not worse than before **async-over-sync**
-  - Old app code using modern apis: sync-over-async, shows dead IIS (☠) because of thread starvation
+- Old code using modern apis: Shows dead lock in backend ☠ (IIS , kestrel, ngix)  because of thread starvation **sync-over-async (☠)**
-  - Full async, shows unlimited web scale
+- Full async, shows unlimited web scale **full-async**

+## Requestor

+Makes as may requests against an enpoint as you like!
+Just press key arrow up/down for parallel request threads.
+They can simulate multiple clients.

 [Source code]
 https://github.com/davidfowl/NdcLondon2018